neuralmagic/docs/docs/source/faqs.md

 **Do you have available solutions or applications on the Microsoft/Azure platform?**

 We deploy extremely easily.
 We are completely infrastructure-agnostic.
-As long as it has the "right" CPUs (80% of the entire Intel offering today), we can run on any cloud platform.
-For a Microsoft/Azure platform, we would just have to run Neural Magic on a Microsoft instance with the appropriate CPUs.
+As long as it has the “right” CPUs (e.g., AVX2 or AVX-512)  we can run on any cloud platform, including Azure!

 **Can the inference engine run on Kubernetes?
 How do you containerize and take advantage of underlying infrastructure?**